Concept2 RowErg Review (2025): Why This Affordable Rowing Machine Remains the Gold Standard for Home Fitness

 Gravity is pretty reliable, though.

 This is the same machine that virtually every international rowing athlete uses, and it's the machine used at the World Indoor Rowing Championships.
-That means you can get a one-to-one, apples-to-apples comparison of your own performance in relation to a huge community of rowers — from Olympians to CrossFit athletes to amateurs in their garages.
+That means you can get a one-to-one, apples-to-apples comparison of your own performance in relation to a huge community of rowers—from Olympians to CrossFit athletes to amateurs in their garages.

-Just about all the world records have been recorded on this machine — you can see where you stand against the best by checking out our Records page.
+Just about all the world records have been recorded on this machine—you can see where you stand against the best by checking out our Records page.

-6. No subscriptions or cords necessary
+6. No Subscriptions or Cords Required

 I'm not sure when working out became Netflix, but apparently it did.
 Yes, there's a lot of cool content out there for training these days—personally, I think the training sessions that Hydrow puts together are spectacular (big shoutout to them for building an amazing platform).
 But I'm also a little old-school—in college, we weren't even permitted to listen to music during erg sessions because, well, you're not going to have motivational tunes playing during a race.

 In a world where everything has become complicated, the Concept2 is refreshingly simple.
 It's still capable of doing just about everything the fancy machines offer, but you don't need the whole package if you don't want it.
-Just two AA batteries
+Just two AA batteries (if you're old school like me and still have a PM2 monitor—it's two D Cell batteries for the PM5).

 If you want to get fancy, you can use Concept2's own app, ErgData, to track performance in real time (compatible with iOS and watchOS), or just sign up for Apple Fitness+ to take indoor rowing classes from Brown alum and junior world champion Josh Crosby on your phone.